EagleCharles/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 	 stored in the environment variable NUM.
 Task 14: Converts a number from base 10 to base 16, stored in the environment
 	 variable DECIMAL, displays the number in base 16, followed by a new	      line.
 Task 15: Encodes and decodes text using the rot13 encryption.
-Assuming ASCII.Task 16: Prints every other line from the input, starting with the first line
+Assuming ASCII.Task 16: Prints every other line from the input, starting with the first lineTask 17: Adds the two numbers stored in the environment variables WATER and
+	 STIR and prints the result.